Planting the Seeds for Agriculture in Indiana through PHA’s Good Food for All Program

-In the summer of 2021, PHA partnered with LTOG to distribute Good Food for All produce boxes to families in Gary, Fort Wayne, and Cleveland.
+In the summer of 2021, PHA partnered with LTOG to distribute Good Food for All produce boxes to families in Gary, Indiana.
 The produce boxes provided fruits and vegetables to families in historically under-resourced communities and provided an opportunity for LTOG to plant the seeds with youth for a future in agriculture.
 John and his family see the power local agriculture has in building health and community.

 “This country became great because of agriculture,” says John.
 “But unfortunately there’s a stigma associated with it among younger generations.
 It’s our mission to remind youth not to run from the very thing that can benefit them the most.
 Everything comes from agriculture - from the food on your table to the rubber on the tires of your car.”

 With PHA’s Good Food for All produce boxes, John and his organization were able to host cooking classes, teach kids about the benefits of eating fruits and vegetables, and spark curiosity about farming.

 “There’s a disconnect between what local farmers grow and what consumers in those local communities have access to,” according to John.
 “Most of the produce that is grown in Gibson County, where Lyles Station is located, is shipped out of town leaving a gaping hole of healthy food in this area.”